bnmtthws/bnmtthws.github.io/_pages/people.md

 ## Staff

+{: #ainsley }
+### Ainsley Gilbard, Insectary Manager

+Bridget joins us after finishing her M.Sc. degree in Entomology at the University of Manitoba in 2023, and brings with her experience in insect rearing at scale from her time working in a Black Solider Fly facility.
+She is in charge of mosquito strain maintenance and all aspects of our insectary operation, while also supporting a wide variety of scientific projects throughout the lab. <br/> <br/>

 {: #alex}
 ### Oleksandr Hulai, Research Associate (2024-present)

 Oleksandr holds a Master’s degree in Veterinary Medicine (1997).
 He received his doctorate in ecology in 2005 for his research on the spirochete Leptospira interrogans, a pathogen for humans and animals, and their ecological relationships in freshwater.
 His postdoctoral research included the study of the ecology of the pathogenic bacterium *Erysipelothrix rhusiopathiae*.
 For the last year and a half, Oleksandr worked as a visiting researcher in the laboratory of Professor Flaminia Catteruccia at the Harvard T.H.
 Chan School of Public Health (USA).
 There he participated in the study of the interaction between *Anopheles gambiae* and the malaria pathogen Plasmodium.
 At UBC, Oleksandr will be working on generating genetic tools to investigate the links between olfaction and immunity in *Aedes aegypti* mosquitoes. <br/> <br/>

+{: #danlee }
+### Daniel Lee, FSIAP Manager (2024-present)

+Dan joins the FSIAP insectary facility after finishing his Ph.D. with Phil Matthews in 2024. <br/> <br/>

 {: #nick }
-### Nicholas Tochor, Laboratory Manager
+### Nicholas Tochor, Laboratory Manager (2020-present )

 Nick received his B.Sc. in Environmental Sciences and Biology at the University of British Columbia's Okanagan campus in December 2019.
 During his undergraduate degree, he worked in several labs specializing in landscape ecology.
 Past projects include a spatiotemporal analysis of grizzly bear habitat suitability North of Jasper, Alberta; an analysis of mycorrhizal connectivity between understory and canopy forest flora; an analysis of dark diversity patterns in global diatom species richness; and an analysis of the impacts of recreational land use on watersheds within public land in the Okanagan.
 He is now working as a Research Assistant and Lab Manager with the Mosquito Lab.
 When not in the lab, he enjoys hiking, biking, kayaking, surfing, and playing guitar. <br/> <br/>

-{: #bridget }
-### Bridget White, Insectary Manager

-Bridget joins us after finishing her M.Sc. degree in Entomology at the University of Manitoba in 2023, and brings with her experience in insect rearing at scale from her time working in a Black Solider Fly facility.
-She is in charge of mosquito strain maintenance and all aspects of our insectary operation, while also supporting a wide variety of scientific projects throughout the lab. <br/> <br/>

-## Undergraduate researchers
+## Current undergraduate researchers

+-   Lexi Berger (Summer EnSURE Awardee, 2025)
--   Alyxzelle Relao (Biology Directed Studies, 2024-present)
+-   Mia Seynard (Biology Directed Studies, 2025)
+-   Finn Carlson (SURE Awardee)
+-   Parker Sutherland (SURE Awardee)

 <br/>

+## Alumni, technical staff
+-   Bridget White (Insectary Manager 2023-2025)
+-   Bhaskar Yechuri (Electronics Technician, 2020-2021)

 ## Alumni, graduate students and postdocs
 -   Tahnee Ames (M.Sc. student co-supervised with Phil Matthews, 2021-2024)